Businesses can use commercial Business Litigation Financing from Curiam to:

 The Benefits of Commercial Litigation Funding

-Litigation finance is no longer reserved for claimholders who do not have the money to pursue litigation claims.
+Business Litigation Financing is no longer reserved for claimholders who do not have the money to pursue litigation claims.
 That may still be an important reason to seek funding, but even well-capitalized businesses can benefit from outside funding.
 Here are some of the advantages:

 Financing allows claimants to pursue strong but complicated cases that they might not otherwise be able to afford.